pradeephubgit/appsignal-docs/source/nodejs/configuration/load-order.html.md

 The gem detects what kind of system it's running on and configures itself accordingly.

-For example, when it's running inside a container based system (such as Docker and Heroku) it sets the configuration option `runningInContainer` to `true`.
+For example, when it's running inside a container-based system (such as Docker and Heroku) it sets the configuration option `runningInContainer` to `true`.

 ##=env 3.
 Environment variables